applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

-f# Module 3: Choose your own adventure
+# Module 3: Choose your own adventure

 ### Some tips to sync the data from the server to your laptop